WELCOME TO THE FORKLAND ABRAHAM LINCOLN MUSEUM

 Located on KY 37, 30 minutes from Danville or Lebanon

-Danville, go south on US 127 to the traffic light at Junction City and turn
+south on US 127 to the traffic light at Junction City and turn right onto KY

-on the right.
-From Lebanon go east on US68, turn right on KY 243
+From Lebanon go east on US68, turn right on KY 243 (Gravel Switch turnoff).

 See a video of the museum at